GaijinEntertainment/DagorEngine/_docs/source/assets/all-about-blk/composit_blk.md

 **Cons:**

-- **Blind Work:** You can’t see the result while working, making it challenging to align objects correctly.
+- **Blind Work:** You can't see the result while working, making it challenging to align objects correctly.
 - **Matrix Definitions:** Manually defining matrices is virtually impossible – let the computer handle that.